 No. Our fees are competitive with those charged by investment advisory firms (for services that may not include custodianship of securities, record keeping and other conveniences) or by mutual funds.

 How big does a trust fund have to be?

 If you think of millions of dollars when you hear the word "trust," you're the victim of a widespread misconception.
 Today's trust institutions have developed ways to handle even relatively small trusts efficiently.
 In any case, we don't think in terms of fixed minimums.
 Instead we ask ourselves, "Is a trust the best way to meet this person's financial management needs?"
 To find out whether a trust would be right for you, just contact our trust services division.
-One of our trust advisors will be happy to sit down with you to determine if a trust is right for you.
+One of our trust professionals will be happy to sit down with you to determine if a trust is right for you.
 Email us today or contact Trust Services at 864-942-1569.